 - Take the time to add your own creativity no matter how significant the change.
 Check the end of chapter examples and even future chapters in the book for ideas to add to your projects.

 Preparing for the first day of class.
 There are a few things you can do to make it easier.

 - Be sure your CCSU Computer Account and your E-Mail MY.CCSU.EDU account are active.
 Check in Willard 013 for drop-in technical assistance or go to the IT department web page to find their e-mail address.

 - Purchase your book.
 Either spend $180 at the book store or go on-line for the previous version for $5 or so.
 Be sure to have it on hand before the first day of class.
 For those signing up late, there is a limited supply of books I can lend out but you have two weeks to get your own or I will not be grading your work.

 - Sign into Moodle for the schedule of activities.
-Use the Banana password that was sent to you or send me a request by my PPI e-mail address.
-[SGA(att)ProfessorsPlace(dt)Info]
+Use the word that was sent to you or send me a request through my CCSU E-mail address.
+AmbrosiniS@CCSU.edu

 - Use the Talk About Forum in Moodle to announce your presence and to tell us something about yourself.

 - Install the software on your home computer for your fun and enjoyment.